 Happy holidays!
 This time of year often brings gatherings with family and friends.
 However, all that merrymaking can also bring busy schedules, the potential to spread yourself too thin, and food… lots and lots of food.
 Worried that the revelry of the holidays might derail your healthy habits?
 Take a deep breath, we’re here to help.
 Here’s 5 simple secrets for surviving the holidays:

 With the slew of friendly gatherings, work commitments, and a to-do list longer than Santa’s, you might find that the holidays are starting to hijack your schedule.
 If you are able, try to keep some normalcy to your days between all the commitments – you might find that having something consistent to return to makes the hectic schedules feel more manageable.
 Not sure where to start?
 Break out a planner (electronic or paper) and start jotting down all your events.
 Knowing what is coming throughout the week will help ensure nothing slips through the cracks.
 And in between?
 Include anything that keeps your weeks feeling normal and sane – work schedules, date nights, exercise classes, meditation, time to read before bed, whatever grounds and resets you!

 Note: before starting a new routine or making drastic changes to your existing one, be sure to check in with your doctor.

-Need a little extra support as you navigate the holiday season?
-Check in with the Brook Experts to chat recipes, physical activity, and self-care tips to keep you in top form through the new year.
+Check in with your Brook Health Coach to chat recipes, physical activity, and self-care tips to keep you in top form through the new year.